Discover more at Saltram

 Saltram is a two pawprint rated place.

 These places have water bowls, dog bins and dog-friendly walks.
 You’ll be able to take your dog into some areas, but not everywhere.
-If there’s a food and beverage outlet, you can have a cup of tea with them, probably outside.
 Read on to discover exactly where you can take your dog at Saltram.

-Signage and friendly guidance from our team will help you navigate these routes.
-While there are no dog waste bins inside the garden, free bags are available from the Welcome Centre and bins are located just outside.
-If you don’t have a short lead, please borrow one from the Welcome Centre and return it via the second-hand bookshop.
+Friendly signs and guidance from our team will help you find your way.
+While there are no dog waste bins inside the garden, free bags are available from the Welcome Centre and bins are just outside.
+If you don’t have a short, fixed lead, we’ll be happy to lend you one – just pop into the Welcome Centre and return it via the second-hand bookshop.

-This is a phased approach and we’ll be carefully monitoring and reviewing the offer to ensure it works for everyone.
+This is a phased approach and we’ll be keeping a close eye on how it’s going to make sure it works well for everyone.

 At Saltram we have a loyalty scheme for walking your pooch.
 Head to the welcome centre and our team will be able to give you a 'Saltram Dog Passport' where you can collect stamps and rewards for your four-legged friend each time you walk around the parkland.
 It's a free booklet, if you have a membership card with you, you can bring it along to get scanned as each scan contributes to help look after Saltram forever, for everyone.

 Dogs must be kept on a lead in the stables area, which comprises the café, Welcome Centre and around the duck pond and play park.
-Dogs should also be kept on a short lead during our Dogs Welcome days in the garden.
+Dogs should also be kept on a short, fixed lead during our Dogs Welcome days in the garden.
+Be prepared to swap to one of our leads if you don't have one with you.

 Please also keep dogs on a leads in the car park, as it can be a very busy area.
 Once you are in the park they can be off the lead, but please ensure your dog is under close control at all times and look out for seasonal signs advising you where livestock is present.